ManhTi3012/DuoDrive/README.md

 # DuoDrive
-Duo closed-loop brushed motor driver
+DuoDrive is a closed-loop brushed motor driver design to offer simple and affordable open-source hardware and software.
+* It support both increment-type and absolute-type encoder.